MinaProtocol/mina/README-dev.md

 ## Overriding Genesis Constants

 Mina genesis constants consists of constants for the consensus algorithm, sizes for various data structures like transaction pool, scan state, ledger etc.
 All the constants can be set at compile-time.
-A subset of the compile-time constants can be overriden when generating the genesis state using `runtime_genesis_ledger.exe`, and a subset of those can again be overridden at runtime by passing the new values to the daemon.
+A subset of the compile-time constants can be overridden when generating the genesis state using `runtime_genesis_ledger.exe`, and a subset of those can again be overridden at runtime by passing the new values to the daemon.

 The constants at compile-time are set for different configurations using optional compilation.
 This is how integration tests/builds with multiple configurations are run.
 Currently some of these constants (defined [here](src/lib/mina_compile_config/mina_compile_config.ml)) cannot be changed after building and would require creating a new build profile (\*.mlh files) for any change in the values.